tedsmith/quickhash/README.txt

 This means, essentially, that the 32-bit mode of QH, when run on 64-bit systems, is presented with different data to what it is expecting by the filename natively.
 The users affected by this are minimal (perhaps none except the user who reported it) because it only impacts upon files in that specific folder.
 Other folders are not affected.
 Nevertheless, to resolve this, as of v2.6.6, a dedicated 32-bit and 64-bit executable are now provided for Windows.
 Users are encouraged to use the appropriate executable for their system, but in 99% of cases the 32-bit one should work fine in 32-bit emulated mode, unless the content of C:\Windows\System32 is to be examined.

-V2.6.5  Dec 2015
+V2.6.5 ?
+Dec 2015

 At user request, the "Text" tab now allows line-by-line hashing of each line.
 The results are saved to a comma separated text file that can be opened in a text file editor or spreadsheet software.

 For example, Google Adwords requires SHA256 lowercase hashes of customer e-mail addresses.
 So with QuickHash, you can easily paste your list of addresses into the text field, click the "Hash Line-By-Line" button and the output is saved as CSV output for you, ready for use with Google Adwords or any similar product line (https://support.google.com/adwords/answer/6276125?hl=en-GB).
 Tested with data sets of the low tens of thousands.
 Would be interested to hear how it copes with larger volumes of data.

-V2.6.4-a Dec 2015 Bug #16 (https://sourceforge.net/p/quickhash/tickets/16/) highlighted an issues with the Don't rebuild path' option of the Copy tab wherein the copy failed.
+V2.6.4-a Dec 2015 Bug #16 (https://sourceforge.net/p/quickhash/tickets/16/) highlighted an issues with the ?Don't rebuild path' option of the ?Copy? tab wherein the copy failed.
 This was tracked back to v2.6.3 when the new treeview feature was added, replacing the former button path selection functionality.
 The bug was caused as a result to a path parameter that no longer existed.
 That was fixed.

 V2.6.4 Nov 2015

 QuickHash can now READ and WRITE from and to folders that exceed the MAX_PATH limit of MS Windows, which is 260 characters.
 A limit of 32K is now adhered to with QuickHash 2.6.4, meaning files may be found on filesystems that were put there by software that is able to bypass the MAX_PATH limit even if regular software like Windows Explorer is unaware of their existence.

-UNC Mode added to the Copy tab, specifically to enable the user to operate in pure UNC mode but with the new 32K path length limits.
+?UNC Mode? added to the ?Copy? tab, specifically to enable the user to operate in pure UNC mode but with the new 32K path length limits.
 Useful for comparing data on multiple network nodes that may not be mapped as a drive letter.
 Windows only feature (not needed for Linux and Apple Mac).

 The tree view in the copy tab are now sorted alphabetically.

-The Choose file types option that has existed in the Copy tab for a while has now been added to the Files tab by user request.
+The ?Choose file types? option that has existed in the ?Copy? tab for a while has now been added to the ?Files? tab by user request.
 Meaning the user can now recursively hash a folder and sub-folder of files but choose which files to include and which to include.
 Extension basis only and not file type signature analysis.

 Further GUI anchoring improvements, to make the program display elements better when maximised, with less overlapping hopefully.